Chris Tweedt

 In Autonomous Knowledge, J. Adam Carter argues that knowledge requires autonomy that would be prevented were humans enhanced by artificial intelligence.
 I describe the argument, issue challenges, and propose new avenues for exploration in the area of artificial intelligence and human autonomy.

-Review of Debating Christian Religious Epistemology, Tyler McNabb, Faith and Philosophy (forthcoming)
+Review of Debating Christian Religious Epistemology, Tyler McNabb, Faith and Philosophy (2021)

 In Debating Christian Religious Epistemology contains chapter length expositions from proponents of five different views of religious epistemology, which is the study of whether and how subjects’ religious beliefs can have a positive epistemic status (such as knowledge, justification, warrant, or rationality).
 The five views proposed are 1) Phenomenal Conservativism, 2) Classical Evidentialism, 3) Proper Functionalism, 4) Covenental Epistemology, and 5) Tradition-Based Perspectivalism.
 In this review, I summarize and analyze each view and their relationship to one another.